 3 Bedroom Cottage For Sale

-SERVICES CONNECTED Mains water, drainage and electricity.
-Oil fired central heating.
+SERVICES CONNECTED Mains electricity, water and drainage.
+Electric and LPG fired central heating.

 No EPC available for this property